Workforce Readiness

 Work Based Learning

-Work-based learning (WBL) refers to educational programs that integrate real-world workplace experiences to enhance learning and career development.
-It involves structured activities, often in partnership with businesses and industries, where students apply classroom knowledge, develop practical skills, and explore career options.
-WBL can range from short-term job shadowing to more intensive internships and apprenticeships, ultimately helping students bridge the gap between education and the workforce.
+Work-Based Learning (WBL) refers to a course that integrates real-world workplace experiences to enhance learning and career development in the student’s program of study.
+In partnership with businesses and industries, students apply classroom knowledge, develop practical skills, and explore career options.
+Completing this course ultimately helps the students bridge the gap between education and the workforce.
+Students earn academic credit for WORKing!

 • Integration of Theory and Practice